aXenDeveloper/ips-app-advanced-serverlist/README.md

 - Color filling of players,
 - RWD,
 - Lazy loading in img icons,
-- Table in 2 columns that the user can control
+- Table in 2 columns that the user can control,
+- Debug mode for server (A reason can be enter),
+- Separate page for server list

 ## 🏷️ Requirements